-Goal-derived 5.1.1, 5.1.2, 5.1.3.
+Error condition - Goal-derived 5.1.1, 5.1.2, 5.1.3.

-Requirements R6, R10

-UC19: Create new project

-Scenario a Click the empty line below filenames in project explorer, enter

-new project name, chooce AF/TH (thellier) project, click "Create

-new" or press enter.
+Requirements R6, R10 UC19: Create new project Scenario a Click the empty line (which is always visible) below filenames in project explorer, enter new project name, chooce AF/TH (thellier) project, click "Create new" or press enter.
 Precondition Project explorer in desired directory (UC21).
 Postcondition New project created and selected.
-Goal-derived 5.1.1 after calibration, 5.1.3 at the beginning.
+Error condition - Goal-derived 5.1.1 after calibration, 5.1.3 at the beginning.
 Requirements R5 UC20: Load project Scenario a Click any filename in project explorer.
 Precondition Project explorer in desired directory (UC21).
 A measurement can be running at the same time (it will be highlighted in the project explorer).

 Postcondition Existing project loaded and selected.
-Goal-derived 5.1.2 all samples already as project files.
+Error condition Goal-derived 5.1.2 all samples already as project files.
 Requirements R7, R10 UC21: Change project explorer directory Scenario a Click into current directory textbox in project explorer, write directory to change to.
 If the typed directory exists, the program will open it automatically.
 [OR WILL A PUSH OF ENTER BE ANYWAY REQUIRED TO CHANGE DIRECTORY?
 SHOULD WE TRY BOTH BEFORE DECIDING?]
+Pressing esc while in textbox undoes any writing, and reverts back to previous directory.
 Scenario b Click into current directory textbox in project explorer, start writing directory; when autocomplete-results appear below, use up/down+enter or mouseclick to select the directory.
+Pressing esc while in textbox undoes any writing, and reverts back to previous directory.

 Scenario c Click the down-arrow on the right side of current directory textbox in project explorer, choose desired directory from appearing directory history.